Diet For Hypothyroidism You Must Know!

 “I gained weight due to hypothyroidism”.
 This is the common dialogue or rather one of the common reasons for gaining weight.
 Hypothyroidism is a kind of condition which can be quite tricky to manage as the food can also interfere with the treatment.
 Hypothyroidism is a condition in which the body cannot produce much of thyroid hormones.
-Thyroid hormone helps in controlling the growth, metabolism and repair of the body.
+Thyroid hormone helps in controlling the growth, metabolism, and repair of the body.
 Hence people suffering from hypothyroidism suffer from hair loss, weight gain, extreme tiredness, feeling cold and down and other symptoms.
-About 1 to 2 % people suffer from hypothyroidism and it generally affects the women more than the men.
+About 1 to 2 % of people suffer from hypothyroidism and it generally affects the women more than the men.
 Along with food, medicines are also essential for reducing the symptoms and restoring the thyroid function.

 Before we understand what foods are essential for hypothyroidism, it is necessary to understand what happens during hypothyroidism.